voicetestdev/voicetest/README.md

 - Agent import and graph visualization
 - Export agents to multiple formats (Mermaid, LiveKit, Retell, VAPI, Bland)
-- Platform integration: import agents from and push agents to Retell, VAPI, Bland, LiveKit
+- Platform integration: import agents from, push agents to, and sync changes back to Retell, VAPI, LiveKit
 - Test case management with persistence
 - Export tests to platform formats (Retell)
 - Global metrics configuration (compliance checks that run on all tests)